MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - `NEW_AND_OLD_IMAGES` - the entire item is pushed to the stream
 - DynamoDB Streams with Lambda functions:
     - We need to define an event source mapping to read from the stream
-    - We need to ensure the Lambda has the appropriate methods
+    - We need to ensure that Lambda has the appropriate methods
-    - The Lambda is invoked synchronously
+    - That Lambda is invoked synchronously

 ## DynamoDB TTL (Time to Live)

 - TTL = item is automatically deleted after an expiry date/time
 - TTL is provided at no extra cost / no additional WCU/RCU used
-- TTL is background task operated by DynamoDB
+- TTL is a background task operated by DynamoDB
 - Helps reduce storage and manage the size of the table over time
 - Helps adhere to regulatory norms
-- TTL is enabled per row (we define a TTL columns and add a date there)
+- TTL is enabled per row (we define a TTL column and add data to it)
     - Can be named however we want
     - Should be a number (we should use time to epoch conversion for deletion timestamp)
-- DynamoDB deletes expired items within 48 hours (it wont happen right after the item expired)
+- DynamoDB deletes expired items within 48 hours (it wouldn't happen right after the item expires)
 - Deleted items are deleted from the indexes as well (GSI/LSI)
 - Deleted items could be recovered if DynamoDB Streams are enabled